neomatrix369/awesome-ai-ml-dl/natural-language-processing/ner.md

 **5 Conclusion**

 Named Entity Recognition has been developing continuously for over 15 years.
 The novel use is to extract different types of information (name, date, time, location) from the text.
 In addition, there are more than 20 languages and more than 200 types of entities.
-Most researches are interested in specific information on topic types such as news articles, web page information, etc..This provides an overview of techniques for creating a NERC system, from manual rule-based assignments to providing good and accurate results.
+Most researches are interested in specific information on topic types such as news articles, web page information, etc...This provides an overview of techniques for creating a NERC system, from manual rule-based assignments to providing good and accurate results.
 But it comes with the time it takes to set the rules like, Supervised learning requires a large corpus that has been labeled, Semi-supervised and unsupervised learning allows for rapid recognition of entities without having to have a large labeled corpus.

 **References:**
 📌 To know more about NER Deep learning approaches - Refer to https://www.depends-on-the-definition.com/introduction-named-entity-recognition-python/